Plain English

 Free Cash Flow (FCF)

-Free Cash Flow is the actual cash a company generates after paying for the expenses needed to run its business and maint…
+Free Cash Flow is the actual cash a company generates after paying for the stuff it needs to run and grow—like equipment…

 Gross Margin